 Kaposi's sarcoma of the skin

-As they grow, they might start to stick up above the surrounding skin and grow into each other giving the appearance of patchwork.
+As they grow, they might start to stick up above the surrounding skin and grow into each other.
 The lesions might be in different colours such as brown, blue, red or deep purple.

 KS in the skin might grow very slowly and show no changes for a few months.
 But some grow more quickly, with new areas appearing weekly.